Police: Two hurt in shooting at White Sox game

 "Upon receiving notification of this incident, CPD responded immediately and deployed additional resources while coordinating with White Sox security to maintain the safety of those who were in attendance or working at the game," the police said in its statement.
 "At no time was it believed there was an active threat."

-According to the White Sox, investigators aren't sure if shots were fired from outside or inside the ballpark.
+According to the White Sox, investigators aren't sure whether shots were fired from outside or inside the ballpark.